Molecular Biology of the Cell

 We developed a system to monitor periodic luciferase activity from cell cycle-regulated promoters in synchronous cells.
 Reporters were driven by a minimal human E2F1 promoter with peak expression in G1/S or a basal promoter with six Forkhead DNA-binding sites with peak expression at G2/M. After cell cycle synchronization, luciferase activity was measured in live cells at 10-min intervals across three to four synchronous cell cycles, allowing unprecedented resolution of cell cycle-regulated gene expression.
 We used this assay to screen Forkhead transcription factors for control of periodic gene expression.
 We confirmed a role for FOXM1 and identified two novel cell cycle regulators, FOXJ3 and FOXK1.
 Knockdown of FOXJ3 and FOXK1 eliminated cell cycle-dependent oscillations and resulted in decreased cell proliferation rates.
 Analysis of genes regulated by FOXJ3 and FOXK1 showed that FOXJ3 may regulate a network of zinc finger proteins and that FOXK1 binds to the promoter and regulates DHFR, TYMS, GSDMD, and the E2F binding partner TFDP1.
 Chromatin immunoprecipitation followed by high-throughput sequencing analysis identified 4329 genomic loci bound by FOXK1, 83% of which contained a FOXK1-binding motif.
 We verified that a subset of these loci are activated by wild-type FOXK1 but not by a FOXK1 (H355A) DNA-binding mutant.

 Grant, Gavin D.; Gamsby, Joshua; Martyanov, Viktor; Brooks, Lionel; George, Lacy K.; Mahoney, J. Matthew; Loros, Jennifer J.; Dunlap, Jay C.; and Whitfield, Michael L., "Live-Cell Monitoring of Periodic Gene Expression in Synchronous Human Cells Identifies Forkhead Genes involved in Cell Cycle Control" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3862.